 REMARK 1: The model generates the following testable implications:

-- 1) As product demand by the consumer increases, products become more complex and of worse quality (Proposition 6). - 2) As the consumer-designer alignment increases, products become more complex and of better quality (Propositions 7 and 8.) - 3) As competition among the designers increases, products become less complex and of better quality (Proposition 9).
+- (1) As product demand by the consumer increases, products become more complex and of worse quality (Proposition 6). - (2) As the consumer-designer alignment increases, products become more complex and of better quality (Propositions 7 and 8).